Panzerschrek/U-00DC-Sprache-site/index.md

 The language itself is relatively good described.
 Various components like compiler and standard library are described only briefly.

-There are also some basic usage examples of different language features, available [here](https://github.com/Panzerschrek/U-00DC-Sprache/tree/master/source/examples).
+There are also some basic usage examples of different language and standard library features, available [here](https://github.com/Panzerschrek/U-00DC-Sprache/tree/master/source/examples).

 ### Development readiness

-Ü as language is already pretty developed.
+Ü as a programming language is already pretty developed.
 It contains most features required for effective coding.

 The compiler is relatively stable and fast and may be used without problems.